-The data management contractor will issue annual PAs.
-The PA will be for a minimum of four meals per week, up to a maximum of 14 meals per week, not to exceed the limit of two meals per day.
+The data management contractor will issue annual PAs for a maximum of two meals per day and for a maximum of 14 meals per week.
 One unit of service equals one meal.

 Providers will be allowed to span date bill for up to two weeks supply of meals.